Welcome and thank you for coming to the 2021 MPCDB AGM and supporting the community.

 Without the Mens Shed, the Melbourne Tram would not be here and present one of the greatest opportunities this town has seen for years.

 The Mt.
-Perry Summit Nature Walk could not have become a reality without the NBRC or the QPWS being actively involved.
+Perry Summit Walk could not have become a reality without the NBRC or the QPWS being actively involved.

 Further to this, projects need leadership.
 Someone who is prepared to own and champion a project.
 It is a selfless thing to do and often thankless as well, but without people like this, projects rarely get off the ground.

 And then there’s our stakeholders.
-Without good leadership and communication with stakeholders, the resources needed to make these projects become reality, would evaporate.
+Without good leadership and communication with stakeholders, the recources needed to make these projects become reality, would evaporate.
 These stake holders include our local and federal MP’s, the NBRC, the Bendigo Community Bank, the Tim Fairfax Family Foundation, the Gidargjil Corporation, the QPWS, the Department of Main Roads, the Department of Natural Recources and the list goes on.
 Even when things don’t quite go to plan, dialogue and diplomacy can often keep the doors open for further discussion.

 You often hear of mining companies and their grab and go philosophies despite rhetoric to the contrary.

 Evolution has, in my opinion, smashed this ideology and have left a positive legacy in Mt.
 Perry which locals and vistors alike will enjoy and benefit from for many years to come.